 If you are ever attacked by bees you should immediately run in a straight line while trying to cover your face for the nearest shelter such as a car, house, or building of any kind and close the door behind you.
 Try not lead the bees toward other groups of people if possible.
 Never jump into a pool or other body of water as the bees will hover over you waiting for you to resurface.
 Once safely inside, proceed to remove as many stingers as possible using a credit card or something similar to scrape them away.
 Avoid squeezing the stinger with tweezers as this can squeeze more venom into you.
 If you are experiencing any symptoms of an allergic reaction call 911 immediately.*

-Tucson Bee Removal & Wasp Control Services
+Bee Removal & Wasp Extermination Services in Tucson

 What Makes Our Technicians So Well Qualified?

 Our technicians are certified and trained in incorporating environmentally friendly pest management techniques so bee removal in Tucson has minimal risk to your family, pets, property, and the environment.
 Our technicians conduct Tucson bee control treatment by using chemical, non-chemical, or a combination of both, depending on what is needed.
 They are also trained to recognize areas of pest activity and only treat those areas.

 Protect Your Home From Bees & Wasps with Bill’s Home Service

 Once we treat the pre-existing infestation of bees and wasps, we can offer our Pest Plus Program, which provides extra levels of protection to keep Africanized honeybees and wasps at bay.
 For beehive removal or wasp nest removal in the Tucson area, contact the exterminators at Bill’s Home Service Company to learn about our Pest Plus Program.